imrehorvath/bundle-dylibs/README.md

 ## Warning
 No liability!
 Use this tool at your own risk!
-It is allways recommended to make a copy of the app you want ot work on with this tool first, and apply it to the copy.
+It is allways recommended to make a copy of the app you want ot work on first, and apply the changes to the copy.
 Not the original!

 ## Prerequisite
 - Xcode Command Line Tools (CLT) must be installed before running this tool.